-No additional locks shall be placed on any door in the Building, which are incompatible with the master keying system.
-Owner may at all times keep a passkey to all leased or occupied premises.
+No additional locks shall be placed on any door in the building, which are incompatible with the master keying system.
+Owner may always keep a passkey to all leased or occupied premises.
 All keys shall be returned to Owner promptly upon termination of each lease.